'A

 of the Vendee Globe Challenges.

-> In August
+> In May, 2008,

-2007 Adrian Flanagan of the Alpha
+Adrian Flanagan of the Alpha

-Global Expedition aims to achieve the first ever single-handed
+Global Expedition achieved the first single-handed "vertical"

 HISTORIC